 Emily strongly believes that children are able to make sense of the world around them through play.
 They learn and develop physically, socially, and emotionally.
 She is passionate about using play-based and strengths-based approaches to help children gain independence, develop self-confidence, and feel empowered.
 In her free time, Emily enjoys trying new foods and restaurants, taking long walks and hikes with her two dogs, and snowboarding.

 Peter graduated from NYIT with a Masters degree in Occupational Therapy in 2004.
-He comes to Kinetic Kids with extensive experience working at another sensory gym, schools, and providing therapy within the home.
-Peter also has ample experience with the early intervention population treating toddlers and babies.
-He has also been working with school age children since 2005.
+He has extensive experience working sensory gyms, schools, and providing therapy within the home.
+Peter specializes in working with children ages 2-12.
 He has worked closely with children on the autism spectrum, sensory processing disorders, as well as physically impaired children with muscular dystrophy, cerebral palsy and spina bifida.
-He holds certifications in Yoga Therapy for the Child with Developmental Challenges, Handwriting Without Tears, S’cool Moves, Managing Visual Deficits, Visual/Vestibular Assessment & Treatment, treatment of ASD, and Creating Sensory Diets for school aged children.
-Peter has also competed reflex integration training with Sonia Story.
-He believes in each child's unique potential and that every kid has something special to offer.
-Petros is also the father of two young children.
+He holds certifications in Yoga Therapy for the Child with Developmental Challenges, Therapeutic Listening, Astronaut Training, Rhythmic Movement Training, Handwriting Without Tears, S’cool Moves, Managing Visual Deficits, Visual/Vestibular Assessment & Treatment, treatment of ASD, and Creating Sensory Diets for school aged children.
+Peter has also competed L1 and L2 reflex integration training with Sonia Story.
+Peter was one of the first OT's to participate in a launch of the SEED program (sensory education exploration discovery) in the NYC DOE.
+Peter believes that fun is the key when working with children.
+Peter is also the father of two young children.
 He enjoys basketball and baseball in his free time.

 Alyssa is a pediatric occupational therapist that has been working in the field since 2013.
 She has experience working in a variety of different settings such as sensory gyms, preschools, private schools and in home therapy.
 She has worked with some of the most challenging kids at her previous job at Manhattan Star Academy.
 Her specialties include diagnoses such as ADD, ADHD, Autism Spectrum Disorders, Developmental Delays, Sensory Processing Disorders, Down Syndrome, genetic disorders and chromosomal abnormalities.
 She is trained in the Therapeutic Listening Program, Sensory Integration, Handwriting Without Tears, and Keyboarding Without Tears.
 She uses a wide variety of treatment modalities within sessions.
 Her approach to occupational therapy is looking at the child as a whole and determining their underlying difficulties.
 Using a multi- sensory approach, she individualizes therapy to meet each child’s needs.
 Alyssa empowers kids to reach their full potential and loves to make therapy fun and engaging!